nci/gsky/config_json.md

 * `time_generator`: This field specifies the method for generating the dates as exposed on the <time> field associated with the layer.
 The value `regular` adds the temporal step cumulatively to `start_isodate` until `end_isodate` is reached.
+If `time_generator` is set to `mas`, GSKY will attempt to pull timestamps from MAS.
+In this case, both `start_isodate` and `end_isodate` are optional.
+  If they are set, GSKY will ask MAS to return all timestamps within the defined range.
+If `end_isodate` is not set, MAS will return timestamps before `now()`.

 * `rgb_products`: List of the bands used to compose the image.
   These names map to the concept of `namespace`s on the MAS API.
-  Currently GSKY implements the case of having either 1 or 3 bands specified on this field.
+  For WMS layers, currently GSKY implements the case of having either 1 or 3 bands specified on this field.
 Details of band rendering please refer to the `Colour Palette` section.
+For WCS layers, `rgb_products` can have any number of bands.

 * `offset_value`,`clip_value`,`scale_value`: These values are
   used to scale the dynamic range of the pixels in the collection to the `[0-255]` range used to render PNG or JPG images.
 This process and the relationship between the values is described in the next paragraph.
 Details please refer to the `Scaling of the pixel values` section.
+Note: These fields are not applicable to WCS.

 * `legend_path`: Path to an image containing the legend for this layer.
 This file will be returned when a WMS GetLegend request is